DrCytometer/AutoSpectral/README.md

 - Version 0.8.4: Changes to error messaging in check.control.file
 - Version 0.8.5: Improvements to keyword handling in writing FCS files
 - Version 0.8.6: Improvements to plotting, fluorophore matching
-- Version 0.8.7: Support for Symphony A5 SE.
+- Version 0.8.7: Support for Symphony A5 SE and Cytek Northern Lights.
   More improvements to plotting.
 Marker names will now be added to the control file based on matches in the FCS file names, where possible.
   The Hotspot(TM) matrix will be calculated and plotted as per the [preprint](https://www.biorxiv.org/content/10.1101/2025.04.17.649396v2.full.pdf) by Peter Mage et al.